 - Shearith Israel's oldest surviving cemetery in New York, the oldest Jewish congregation in North America

-with 25 years experience researching, creating and leading walking tours in Manhattan's many diverse neighborhoods.
+and a Licensed New York City guide with 27 years experience researching, creating and leading walking tours in Manhattan's many diverse neighborhoods.

 Interested in a Private Walking Tour" ?